-Suppose that you and your family have become the subject of a Child Protective Services (CPS) case and it has been determined that your home is not a safe environment for your child to reside in.
+Suppose that you and your family have become the subject of a Child Protective Services (CPS) case, and it has been determined that your home is not a safe environment for your child to reside in.
 As a result, CPS has arranged to remove your child immediately and to have him live in foster care.
-You’ve heard the term “foster care” before but just in a general sense and you have no specific knowledge as to what it is or how it will suit your child.
-What exactly is foster care and what are the important items to understand about it as you face a CPS case?
+You've heard the term "foster care" before but just in a general sense, and you have no specific knowledge as to what it is or how it will suit your child.
+What exactly is foster care, and what are the essential items to understand about it as you face a CPS case?

-When the State of Texas gains custody of your child and that child is placed into the home of another person that is what foster care is.
-The State of Texas must approve people to be able to care for someone else’s children and these foster parents go through multiple background checks and home inspections themselves in order to house your child during a CPS case.
+When the State of Texas gains custody of your child and that child is placed into the home of another person, that is what foster care is.
+The State of Texas must approve people to be able to care for someone else's children, and these foster parents go through multiple background checks and home inspections themselves to house your child during a CPS case.
 Foster parents are trained by the Department of Family and Protective Services (DFPS), the same state agency that houses CPS.

-As far as your child’s routine is concerned, that aspect of their life will likely be thrown off at least somewhat as a result of your child living in a new home.
-Your child will attend the school in the community where their foster parents live and may not be able to be engaged in the extracurricular activities that he was participating in prior to the removal.
+As far as your child's routine is concerned, that aspect of their life will likely be thrown off at least somewhat due to your child living in a new home.
+Your child will attend the school in the community where their foster parents live and may not be engaged in the extracurricular activities he was participating in before the removal.

-Family and friends of you or your spouse are also potential landing spots for your child upon their removal from your home.
+Family and friends of you or your spouse are also potential landing spots for your child upon removal from your home.
 Typically what happens is that your CPS caseworker will work with you on coming up with a safety plan that will be in place for the duration of your case.
-The safety plan outlines specific steps that you need to take to meet safety goals that can result in the return to your child to your home.
+The safety plan outlines specific steps that you need to take to meet safety goals that can result in your child's return to your home.

-Often times an agreement to place your child with a relative or friend is a part of the safety plan that you can come into agreement with CPS on.
-There is not a formal removal requirement as a part of a safety plan.
-You simply agree that it is in your child’s best interests and their safety to have him or her removed from your home informally and into the care of a friend or relative.
-However, once removal has occurred it is possible to have a friend or relative house your child temporarily.
+Often an agreement to place your child with a relative or friend is a part of the safety plan that you can agree with CPS on.
+There is no formal removal requirement as a part of a safety plan.
+You agree that it is in your child's best interests and their safety to have them removed from your home informally and into the care of a friend or relative.
+However, once removal has occurred, it is possible to temporarily have a friend or relative house your child.

 How long does foster care last?

 Foster care is not designed to last for years and years.
 On the contrary, foster care is expected to last only as long as it takes for you to present sufficient evidence to a judge and CPS that you are taking the necessary steps to prepare yourself and your home for the return of your child.
-Issues that were causing concern regarding abuse or neglect must have been removed during this time period.
-If you have a relative that is willing to become a full time and permanent caretaker for your child this too can take the place of foster care on a long term basis.
+Issues that were causing concern regarding abuse or neglect must have been removed during this period.
+If you have a relative who is willing to become a full-time and permanent caretaker for your child, this can also take the place of foster care on a long-term basis.

-It does happen, however, that children end up staying in foster care until they reach the age of 18.
+However, it does happen that children end up staying in foster care until they reach the age of 18.
 The foster care system in Texas is not what anyone would call good.
-You need only Google the term “foster care Texas” to read as many articles as you can stomach on the conditions children face living in our state foster care homes.
+It would help if you only read as many articles as you can stomach on children's conditions living in our state foster care homes.

-Foster care families are forced by their own circumstances to move on from foster care which forces your child to move from home to home with some frequency.
-Kids have a hard enough time as it is making friends and making it through the day.
+Foster care families are forced by their circumstances to move on from foster care which forces your child to move from home to home with some frequency.
+Kids have a hard enough time making friends and making it through the day.
 Couple changing schools and friend groups and the foster care system offers specific challenges even to well-adjusted kids.

-The fact that children are forced to put up with as much as they do while in foster care is a testament to the importance of you being able to provide the information about relatives who are possible hosts for your child during the CPS investigation.
-You will feel better about the situation and that in turn may help you focus more intently on achieving the goals set forth in your safety plan.
+The fact that children are forced to put up with as much as they do while in foster care is a testament to the importance of you providing the information about relatives who are possible hosts for your child during the CPS investigation.
+You will feel better about the situation, which may help you focus more intently on achieving the goals outlined in your safety plan.

 How much will you be able to contact your child while he is in foster care?

-Once CPS wins temporary conservatorship rights over your child, you will be given the opportunity to see your son within one week.
-This goes out the window if you pose a physical threat to your child, as determined by CPS.
+Once CPS wins temporary conservatorship rights over your child, you will be allowed to see your son within one week.
+As determined by CPS, this goes out the window if you pose a physical threat to your child.

-As with a single or divorced parent, it is possible that CPS will come up with a visitation schedule for you and your child so that you can plan ahead for any trips to see your child.
-When you do get to see your child you are encouraged to share your feelings with him but do not speak about issues that you cannot guarantee happening.
+As with a single or divorced parent, CPS may come up with a visitation schedule for you and your child so that you can plan for any trips to see your child.
+When you do get to see your child, you are encouraged to share your feelings with him but do not speak about issues that you cannot guarantee are happening.
 For example, it is easy and feels good to tell your child that he will be home safe and sound very soon.
-I would caution speaking this way to your child as you do not know exactly what the circumstances are that will return your child to your home.
+I would caution speaking this way to your child as you do not know precisely the circumstances that will return your child to your home.

 Reports of abuse or neglect against a foster parent by your child

-These are all persons who have a duty to contact law enforcement to make a report of possible abuse or neglect of your child.
+These are all persons who must contact law enforcement to make a report of possible abuse or neglect of your child.
 There is a fine line between believing your child when he tells you something is wrong and the frustrated cries of a small child.

 Notification for when your child is moved to a new location

-In most situations when CPS removes your child from one foster home and places him in another they will have a duty to contact you and give you notice of this change.
-The need for an immediate move may arise in situations where the foster family can no longer afford to house your child or if there is a safety concern over that foster family in regard to your child.
+In most situations, when CPS removes your child from one foster home and places him in another, they will have a duty to contact you and give you notice of this change.
+The need for an immediate move may arise when the foster family can no longer afford to house your child or if there is a safety concern over that foster family regarding your child.

-These are surely difficult times for you as you work with CPS to manage your child’s needs and what is best for their safety.
-Keep in mind that CPS will not always be working towards only temporary solutions but also towards permanent plans on what to do with your child.
-Ultimately if you follow the safety plan created for your case you will have a good chance to have your child returned to your home sooner rather than later.
+These are indeed challenging times for you as you work with CPS to manage your child's needs and what is best for their safety.
+Keep in mind that CPS will not always be working towards temporary solutions and permanent plans on what to do with your child.
+Ultimately if you follow the safety plan created for your case, you will have an excellent chance to have your child returned to your home sooner rather than later.

 Finding your child a permanent place to reside- tomorrow's blog topic

-As your case proceeds through the courts, remember that a judge’s objective is to help find a situation that is in the best interests of your child.
-In tomorrow’s blog post we will go over the initial steps in the courtroom process for your child in their CPS case.
+As your case proceeds through the courts, remember that a judge's objective is to help find a situation in your child's best interests.
+In tomorrow's blog post, we will go over the initial steps in the courtroom process for your child in their CPS case.
 Questions about this topic or any other in family law can be addressed to the attorneys with the Law Office of Bryan Fagan, PLLC.
-We offer free of charge consultations with our licensed family law attorneys six days a week.
+We offer free consultations with our licensed family law attorneys six days a week.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"